nvi-inc/fs-vgos/fs-vgos.md

 fivept
 ```

 This will take a few minutes.
-One complete `fivpt` will
+Once complete `fivpt` will
-give you output in the form
+give you output in the form:

               Az        El        xEl_offs  El_offs
     xoffset   99.4469   30.8190   0.01417  -0.00806  0.00452  0.00801 1 1 01d0 virgoa